wind taper

 stabilizer stiffness

 When it comes to stabilizer stiffness, the wind taper can help in a big way.
-If you use a lot of mass weigh, but you also want a thin stabilizer, it might not be stiff enough to hold all the weight that you want.
+If you use a lot of mass weight, but you also want a thin stabilizer, it might not be stiff enough to hold all the weight that you want.
 That's where the wind taper comes into play.
-Since it's thicker at the base, it's strong enough to support a higher amount of mass weight, and at it tapers out towards the end, it reduces the amount of surface area that can pushed around by the wind.
-Some might say it's the best of both worlds.
+Since it's larger at the base, it has the strength to support higher amounts of mass weight and withstand that mechanical stress.

 vibration reduction